FRNJ La Prensa’s Most-Read Stories of 2020

 6. Lydia Munoz Helps Families Break Barriers at Spanish Community Center

-Ms. Munoz long advocacy for the Hispanic community in South Jersey and beyond has paved the way for many individuals in family to not only sustain a life, but grow, influence and motivate others.
+Ms. Munoz’s long advocacy for the Hispanic community in South Jersey and beyond has paved the way for many individuals within the family to not only sustain a life, but grow, influence and motivate others.

 5. Anthony Lino “Living God’s Plan” as 1 of 3 Cooper Levenson Scholarship winners